sap-tutorials/Tutorials/tutorials/s4sdk-odata-service-cloud-foundry/s4sdk-odata-service-cloud-foundry.md

 }
 ```

-The code is fairly simple.
+**_TODO_** Explain Destination stuff here

+Let's pick the code apart: ....

 In the servlet GET method, we initialize an instance of the `BusinessPartnerService` to prepare the query to S/4HANA with the help of the SDK's Virtual Data Model.
 We call the method `getAllBusinessPartners`, which represents the operation of the OData service that we want to call.
 WIth the fluent query helper returned by this method, we can gradually build up the query:

 - we select the fields of the `BusinessPartner` that we want to retrieve (if we leave out this part, all fields will be returned),
 - filter for business partners of category Person (code `"1"`), and
 - order by the last name of the business partner.
+- limit the amunt of results to a maximum of 200

 Finally, having prepared the query, we call the `execute` method.
 This method does a lot of the heavy lifting necessary to connect to an S/4HANA system and relieves us as developers from dealing with complex aspects such as: